hzqst/unicorn_pe/README.md

 This software is released under the MIT License, see LICENSE.

 ## Dependencies
-A modification of https://github.com/DarthTon/Blackbone is done to map PE files into memory correctly.
+A modification of https://github.com/DarthTon/Blackbone is done for PE manual-mapping.

 https://github.com/unicorn-engine/unicorn for emulation.